 Students develop an increased competency in communicating with precision and style, and also have the opportunity to think critically and creatively about the process of communication.
 Major topics in communication theory and practice are surveyed in addition to a focus on public speaking.
-This course also satisfies the LO 3 Intercultural Competence A requirement.
-Sections 71781 and 71794 also satisfy the LO 2 Critical Thinking Seminar Requirement.

-COMM 103W Introduction to Communication (3.5 hours)

-The content of this course is similar to that of COMM 103, with the added opportunity to earn the W.

-Multiple dance courses may be used to satisfy this requirement as long as they add up to at least 3 credit hours.
+COMM 103W Introduction to Communication (3.5 hours) The content of this course is similar to that of COMM 103.
+This course provides students the opportunity to earn the W and is reserved for Professor Baxter's advisees.
+Multiple dance courses may be used to satisfy this requirement as long as they add up to at least three credit hours.
 Students receive two credits for technique courses taken for the first time and one credit for subsequent enrollment in the same level technique course.